People judge a home on the market by its curb appeal, and tidy shrubs make for good curb appeal. |

 As I pruned today, I thought of you, my reader.
 Here are my tips for getting this work done with the least amount of effort.When shrubbery is groomed, it gives people the message that the people who live here take good care of their entire property. |

-To attack vines, try finding the lowest point, like where it comes from the ground, and cut there.
+To attack vines, try finding the lowest point, like where it comes out of the ground, and cut there.
 Then, a good tug might be all you need to reel it in.
 Pruning from the top down creates more work for yourself.

-Throw trimmings into an open area as you work.
-You can rake or sweep them up when the pruning is done.
+Throw trimmings into an open area as you work, or onto a tarp behind you.
+Without a tarp, you can rake or sweep them up when the pruning is done.

 This kind of yard work can have you working up a sweat.
 If it's cold out, dress in layers; if it's hot out, remember to stay hydrated.